-Sociology, Anthropology, and Social Work Claudia Dorrington Zhidong Hao Leslie Howard, Chair David Iyam Sal Johnston Emelie A. Olson Paula Sheridan Charles T. Hill, affiliate Robert E. Owens, affiliate ociology is the study of social relations, associations, and institutions in human societies.
+^{} Projects in Biology, Chemistry, Earth Sciences, Mathematics, and Physics that involve significant scientific computing.
+The research advisor must certify that the project involves significant computing in order for the project to count toward the minor.
+SOCIOLOGY, ANTHROPOLOGY, AND SOCIAL WORK Claudia Dorrington Leslie Howard, Chair David Iyam sal johnston Paula Sheridan Charles T. Hill, affiliate Robert E. Owens, affiliate ociology is the study of social relations, associations, and institutions in human societies.
 It seeks to develop reliable understanding about the nature of social organization.
 Whittier College's curriculum is designed to help students understand the principal perspectives, theories, and research methodologies of sociology.
 Our location within an interdisciplinary department including Anthropology and Social Work helps us to explore the relation of social arrangements to both culture and individual experience and to investigate the relevance of the discipline for various forms of practice, for social policy, and for social action.
 A major in sociology provides graduates with a solid liberal arts background for a broad variety of careers.
 Our graduates are employed in fields such as professional sociology, urban planning, social work, community development, social welfare, health services, education and teaching, juvenile and criminal justice systems, social research and data analysis, public administration, law, politics, racial and minority relations, business, and local, state and federal government.
 GUIDELINES FOR A MAJOR IN SOCIOLOGY A minimum of 30 credits, including: